-Along with independent review and monitoring, transparency is one of the central tools in reducing corruption.
+Along with independent review and monitoring, transparency is an important tool in reducing corruption.
 Corruption problems naturally thrive when the relevant data is not going to be made public.
-The concept of transparency is so powerful that we give it a separate category of its own.
-Transparency is an easy word to say - it is almost 'motherhood' - but if you find the right way to use it - or the right information that needs to be made transparent - and you can do it in a way that people recognise, then the impact can be massive.
-The most famous example is in fact an education one, in Uganda:
+Transparency is an easy word to say - it is almost 'motherhood' - but if you find the right way to use it - or the right information that needs to be made transparent - and you can do it in a way that people recognise, then the impact can be substantial.
+The most famous example is an education one, in Uganda: